Allln/IcebergDemoCez/README.md

 ## Tips:
 If you want to go Minikube + Docker Desktop way, you may need to adjust the hostAliases IP in iceberg-rest.yaml.
 Copy the resolved IP into hostAliases
+Use the following to determine the correct host IP based on minikube perspective: minikube ssh ping host.docker.internal

+rest should be clear from k8s/iceberg-rest.yaml from comments